Radiant Cut Diamonds In-Depth Buying Guide

 Excellent: None

 Picking clarity is a subjective decision when selecting a radiant cut diamond.
 Opt for one that aligns with your personal standards.
-Our customers hold diverse criteria for both clarity and color: some prefer flawless diamonds, while others find slight inclusions acceptable as long as they aren't readily apparent.
+Our customers hold diverse criteria for clarity and color: some prefer flawless diamonds, while others find slight inclusions acceptable if they aren't readily apparent.
 Based on our extensive experience, any clarity grade above SI1 (according to GIA standards) will be considered excellent.

 < 0.50 Carat